JukkaK/Distributed2022/docs/designplan.md

 exchange
 * be able to express their state and/or readiness for sessions towards other nodes: Publishing and subscribing to events on which node has completed which frontend event should be sufficent for this.

+Plan B for worker nodes is to implement them as full nodejs applications running in Azure App Service (each with it's own App Service Plan or web server, as they are deployed to different regions).

 ### Data layer

-Main questions with data layer are wheter it provides rich enough API for the functions to use out-of-the-box, or if we need to implement a simple api for storing and reading the data.
-Using a distributed data layer is an advanced topic that can be explored if time permits (then the obvious choice is to use Azure CosmosDB and distribute it to same geographic locations where worker nodes are, and play with the [consistency levels](https://learn.microsoft.com/en-us/azure/cosmos-db/consistency-levels)).
+Data layer is implemented as Azure Cosmos DB database with MongoDB API, and a simple DB Api service implemented in Azure Function.
+Cosmos DB would permit us using a distributed data layer, but that is an advanced topic that can be explored if time permits (then the obvious choice is to use Azure CosmosDB and distribute it to same geographic locations where worker nodes are, and play with the [consistency levels](https://learn.microsoft.com/en-us/azure/cosmos-db/consistency-levels)).

+Plan B for data layer is some simpler Azure-hosted nosql database.

 ## Required Functionalities